medialize/ally.js/docs/api/query/focusable.md

     // [optional] prepend the context DOM Element if it is focusable
     // defaults to false
     includeContext: true,
+    // [optional] strategy used to find elements
+    // can be "quick" or "strict"
+    // defaults to "quick"
+    strategy: "quick",
   });
 </script>
 ```